khanasunil5/Windows-Troubleshooting-Lab/README.md

 ## Virtualisation & Performance Optimisation

-As the host machine has **8 GB of RAM**, the lab was configured with stability and performance in mind:
+As the host machine has 8 GB of RAM, the lab was configured with stability and performance in mind:

 - Domain Controller and client VM were only run simultaneously when required
 - Unused VMs were paused or shut down